AmsterdamUMC/AMSTEL/README.md

 # DataQualityDashboard Thresholds
 * Development only*
 While the default DQD thresholds have been chosen by OHDSI community experts, they may not be appropriate for the source database.
-To change, these threshold,
+To change, these thresholds,

 1. clone the repository: